OktaySavdi/istio-for-openshift/Canary_Example/readme.md

 # Helloworld service (istio canary example)

 We will distribute load with canary within the scope of istio-example

-This sample includes two colors(blue,green) of a simple helloworld service that returns its project version when called.
+This sample includes two versions(v1,v2) of a simple helloworld service that returns its project version when called.
 It can be used as a test service when experimenting with version routing.

+This service is also used to demonstrate canary deployments working in conjunction.
+See canary deployments using Istio.
+Code repo for image [github\dotnet-example](https://github.com/OktaySavdi/dotnet-example)

 ## Start the helloworld service